daddel80/notepadpp-multireplace/README.md

 ### Lua

 Powered by the [Lua programming language](https://www.lua.org/).
 See [Lua String Manipulation](https://www.lua.org/manual/5.4/manual.html#6.4) and [Lua Mathematical Functions](https://www.lua.org/manual/5.4/manual.html#6.6) for the standard library reference.
-The MultiReplace-specific commands (`set`, `cond`, `vars`, `lkp`, ...) are documented in the [Lua Reference](USE-VARIABLES.md#lua-reference).
+The MultiReplace-specific commands (`set`, `cond`, `vars`, `lkp`, ...) are documented in the [Lua Reference](FORMULA-SUPPORT.md#lua-reference).

 ### ExprTk

 Powered by [ExprTk](https://www.partow.net/programming/exprtk/index.html) by Arash Partow ([source on GitHub](https://github.com/ArashPartow/exprtk)) — a header-only C++ mathematical expression library.
-The MultiReplace integration syntax is documented in the [ExprTk Reference](USE-VARIABLES.md#exprtk-reference).
+The MultiReplace integration syntax is documented in the [ExprTk Reference](FORMULA-SUPPORT.md#exprtk-reference).

 <br>

-## Option 'Use Variables'
+## Option 'Formula Support'

-The **Use Variables** option enables dynamic replacements that go beyond plain text substitution.
+The **Formula Support** option enables dynamic replacements that go beyond plain text substitution.
 Instead of a fixed replacement string, you write a small expression that is evaluated for each match — accessing the matched text, capture groups, counters, line and file information, and producing a computed result.

 For example, doubling every captured number: